High quality interactive OpenGLES 3D Simulation of the Antikythera Mechanism!

 Antikythera Simulation has been downloaded 23 thousand times.
 In the last 30 days, the app was downloaded 0 times.

-Antikythera Simulation is free to download.
+Antikythera Simulation is FREE to download.
 The APK download size is 533.62 kB.
 The latest version available is 0.97.
 The last update was on July 6, 2012.

 Antikythera Simulation requires Android 1.6+ or higher.
 The app has a content rating of Everyone.
 The app has been available on Google Play January 2011.